Seasons in the sunset - A seventy (+3) year old looks ahead and back

 My ride – not, my boyfriend.
 If she had a boyfriend, then should not my boyfriend be meeting her?

-“No at the corner.
-I better get down there.”
-She squinted down the street.
+“No, at the corner.
+I better get down there,” she said, squinting down the street.

-“Yeah,” I said, hoping otherwise.
-“Hey funny bumping into you.”
-I shot my gaze in the other direction.
+“Yeah,” I said, my thoughts eleswhere.
+“Hey, funny bumping into you.”
+I shot my gaze in the other direction, as if actually expecting someone..
 “Wonder where my friend is,” I muttered.

 “Oh, there’s my ride,” she said.
 “Nice seeing you.”
 She hurried off but her smile had registered enough that I thought I could – no, I would - definitely call her sometime.
 A red Chevrolet was waiting at the curb and I glimpsed a shadowy figure inside lean over and open the door.
 Was there a big smile, a kiss?
 The car pulled away.
 I wasn’t sure about the kiss.

 I stayed another half hour outside the camera store.
 Not sure why actually.
 Perhaps to pretend that I was really waiting for someone.
-Regardless, I finally gave in.
-I walked to the PATH train and caught the 7:36 Erie Lackawanna from Hoboken to Madison.
+Regardless, I finally gave up.
+I walked to the PATH train and ultimately caught the 7:36 Erie Lackawanna train from Hoboken to Madison.

 I never called Barbara in New York.
 I was afraid I’d hear, “I’d love to, but I have a boyfriend.”

-Six months later, I was in Warwick, visiting my parents when, after dinner, I ventured downtown and saw Main Street was set up for a block dance.
-The town held street dances every summer Wednesday and I remembered Barbara occasionally showed up in the years after high school.
+Six months later, I was in Warwick, visiting my parents when, after dinner, I ventured downtown and saw that Main Street was set up for a block dance.
+The town held street dances every Wednesday in the summer and I remembered Barbara occasionally showed up in the years after high school.
 It seemed long ago.
 I felt old for the first time in my life.
 I was twenty-four.

 I stood on the sidelines talking with friends.
-An hour passed.
+Time passed.

 Suddenly, as if dropped from the sky, directly across the dance floor, there was Barbara Kamarowski, with two girlfriends.

 I felt my chest thump.
-I kept Barbara in sight as my mind raced rehearsing greeting scenarios.
-I decided to venture over.
-I forced myself.
+I kept Barbara in sight as my mind raced rehearsing possible greeting scenarios if I decided to venture over.
+Finally I did just that.
+I forced myself to mosey over her way.
 It was a long, uneasy walk.
 My shoes slapped the pavement like a drumbeat.

 “Hi,” she said.
-Her tone was less than I had hoped for.
+OK, it seemed that she recognized me, but her tone was less than ... what? excitement?
 The girlfriends tittered.
 I got right to the point.
 “You want to dance?”
+I said.
 As the last word left my throat, I wanted to pull it back.

 “Maybe later,” she said with a closed lip smile.
 The next five seconds seemed like a hundred - minutes.
 The girlfriends grew solemn.

+What now?
 Was I wrong to be hopeful?
-I was, after all, a college grad.
+I was, after all, a college graduate.
 I had a job in New York (Manhattan, I called it).
 Furthermore I was an athlete, I played on the college football team.
 Did she even know that?
 Plus we’d met in New York, and now Barbara was here.
 It was fate, or so I’d thought - so much.

 “Maybe later.”
 It crushed me.

 “That’s the old, maybe later trick,” I said, with a contrived smile, mimicking a friend from work who always used that expression.
-The friend lived in the Bronx, which was another thing - I had friends from the Bronx.
+The friend lived in the Bronx.
+That was another thing - I had friends from the Bronx.
 If Barbara didn’t catch my cleverness, so be it.
-Regardless, nobody laughed.
+Regardless, nobody was laughing.

 I hurried off, fighting the lump in my chest.